GoogleCloudPlatform/professional-services-data-validator/README.md

 ## Installation
 The [Installation](docs/Installation.md) page describes the prerequisites and setup steps needed to install and use the data validation tool.

-## Running validations
+## Usage
-In order to run validations, Data Validation tool needs to create connections to the source and target.
-Once the connections are created, the tool can run validations on those connections. the data validation tool can run validations on those connections.
+In order to run validations using this tool a user needs to create connections to the source and target.
+Once the connections are created, the tool can run validations on those connections.
+To store data validation results in BigQuery, results handler should be configured as mentioned in the section below.

 ### Connections
 The [Connections](docs/connections.md) page provides details about how to create and list connections for the validation tool.